 For holding the bucket of water above the ground, we use muscular force.
 This muscular force acts against the force of gravity that pulls the bucket towards the ground.
 The two forces are equal in magnitude but opposite in direction.
 Therefore, the net force on the bucket is zero.
 Hence, there is no change in the state of motion.

-The force of gravity is the one which acts on the rocket to pull it towards the ground and the other one is the force of friction due to earth’s atmosphere, which opposes its motion.
+The force of gravity is the one which acts on the rocket to pull it towards the ground, and the other one is the force of friction due to the earth’s atmosphere, which opposes its motion.

-The bulb of a dropper, when pressed with its nozzle, is kept in water.
-Then the air in the dropper is seen to escape in the form of bubbles.
-The water gets filled in the dropper when we release the pressure on the bulb.
-The rise of water in the dropper is due to:
+10. When we press the bulb of a dropper with its nozzle kept in water, the air in the dropper is seen to escape in the form of bubbles.
+Once we release the pressure on the bulb, water gets filled in the dropper.
+The rise of water in the dropper is due to

 a) Due to the atmospheric pressure, there is a rise of water in the dropper.